Homemade Wrinkle Cream That Works!

 Reply

-• Hi Rummy, yes that’s a bit strange I’ll take a look at this today.
-Yes, you are correct!
-You’d need to scale this yourself, so just times it by 2 or 3 or half if you wish to make 1/2.
+• Hi Rummy, Unfortunately the recipe card does not change options in brackets, so yes, you are correct!
+You’d need to scale this bit yourself, so just times it by 2 or 3 or half if you wish to make 1/2.

 Reply